 My Top 10 Picks for Family Friendly Hotels in Malaysia

 Kuala Lumpur is the capital of Malaysia.
 Finding a good family-friendly hotel in a capital city can be difficult, but I have managed to locate two in Kuala Lumpur.

 - Le Meridian Kuala Lumpur which has a lovely looking pool with water slides, free WiFi with standard rooms.

-- Fraser Residence Kuala Lumpur has a nice looking pool, water features with small water slide, kids play zone with playground and free WiFi.
+- Fraser Residence Kuala Lumpur has a nice looking pool, water features with a small water slide, kids play zone with a playground and free WiFi.
 But what I really like are the self-contained suites which are a great feature to have when you travel with kids that have bottomless pits for stomachs.

 Just 25 minutes from Kuala Lumper is the Sunway Hotel Theme Park.
 Staying at any of the three hotels associated with the theme park offers you a choice of room styles.
-However I couldn’t find much information about additional hotel features.
+However, I couldn’t find much information about additional hotel features.
 Your stay here is all about the Sunway Lagoon Theme Park and access is included with the hotel packages.
 The theme park does look very impressive with water slides, rides, eateries, shows and animal parks.

 If you are looking for more theme park action a stay at Legoland Hotel could be just the ticket.
 Located at the southern tip of the Malay peninsular (just above Singapore); it can make a great base for you to do Legoland, Hello Kitty Town and Universal Studios (in Singapore).
 A stay at the Legoland Hotel will no doubt have you feeling as if you are living in your own Lego creation.
 There is a Lego inspired swimming pool, tones of Lego building activities scheduled throughout the day, free WiFi and fun themed family suites.